 - other languages you already speak

 - the time you have available to learn English

 - whether or not you live in an English-speaking country

 A recent study in Saudi Arabia suggests that one can improve their English skills by at least one level in a 4-month period if you practice consistently in a combined course of virtual learning and self-study.
 Let's take a closer look at this study.

 2. How long does it take to learn English: Case Study in Saudi Arabia

 The Saudi-Arabian Institute for Technical and Vocational Training Cooperation (TVTC) seeks to broaden the horizons of the Saudi community and foreign individuals within the country.
 They have made it their mission to foster positive language learning through differentiated activities and the employment of well-trained and skilled educators.
 TVTC's goal is to diversify the distribution of economic activity through the acquisition of English as a foreign language.
 In order to provide their students with the best possible setup for learning English in a relatively short amount of time, TVTC partnered with the Canadian company "Robotel," a digital publisher and expert in language teaching solutions.

-The SmartClass HUB is a language teaching platform that allows teachers to assign activities to students instead of having students fill out worksheets or use multiple platforms to submit work.
+The SmartClass Teaching Platform allows teachers to assign activities to students instead of having students fill out worksheets or use multiple platforms to submit work.
 TVTC chose Robotel's comprehensive ESL curriculum (Let'sTalk!
 English) with over 3000 digital activities.
 While it is possible for teachers to create their own activities within the platform, TVTC chose only to use the already existing activities to guarantee the same learning experience for every student across the different classes and branches.

 Student and teacher profile